rapydo/core/README.md

 # RAPyDO

-From version 0.7.3 this repository is deprecated
+Starting from version 0.7.3 this repository is deprecated

 Use `rapydo create` instead